Get the most out of home blood pressure monitoring

 Contact your doctor if you have any unusual or persistent increases in your blood pressure.
 Ask your doctor what reading should prompt an immediate call to the medical office.

 Tracking your blood pressure readings

-Home blood pressure monitoring is not a substitute for visits to your doctor.
+Home blood pressure monitoring is not a substitute for visits to your doctor, and home blood pressure monitors may have some limitations.
 Even if you get normal readings, don't stop or change your medications or alter your diet without talking to your doctor first.
-But, with continued home monitoring, you may be able to make fewer appointments with your doctor if home monitoring shows your blood pressure is under control.
+However, if continued home monitoring shows your blood pressure is under control, you might be able to make fewer appointments with your doctor.

 Monitoring your blood pressure at home doesn't have to be complicated or inconvenient.
-You might even find that you enjoy tracking your readings and that home monitoring gives you more control over your condition.
-And in the long run, you may risk fewer complications related to high blood pressure and enjoy a healthier life.
+In the long run, you might risk fewer complications related to high blood pressure and enjoy a healthier life.